Hasajapathirana/Recovery-Collection-for-Samsung-Galaxy-S21-Ultra-Exynos-/README.md

 Bugs :

-Encryption may not full work
+    1.Encryption may not full work

-Flashlight (Only SHRP AND OFRP).
+    2.Flashlight (Only SHRP AND OFRP).
 I will fix this soon.

 Credits
       The SHRP Team
       The PBRP Team
       The OFRP Team
       Special thanks to @afaneh92 for his device tree